Get Involved →

 Important note about personal safety when picking up and removing single-use pollution!

-Trash Free Trails is a social group and picking up and removing single-use pollution is entirely at your own risk.
+Trash Free Trails Australia is a social group and picking up and removing single-use pollution is entirely at your own risk.

 Please take necessary precautions, looking out for hazards that may include leeches, spiders, snakes, dogs, golf balls, broken glass, asbestos and other good stuff!